Bell Island (Newfoundland and Labrador): Early history

 Before the arrival of the Europeans, Newfoundland was the territory of the now extinct Beothuk people.
-It is likely that members of this indigenous people occasionally visited the fertile island, although there are no known archaeological traces of this.
 European fishermen and pirates already frequented the island early in the 16th century, mainly for the purpose of stocking up on potable water.
 The hamlet of Freshwater to the south and Freshwater Cove to the north are reminiscent of this.

 As early as 1578, the English merchant Anthony Parkhurst discovered that the island contained iron ore.
 Sources from 1610 and 1612 also indicate that Bell Island was known to have iron ore containing rock.
 Finally, in 1628, settler leader John Guy sent samples of Bell Island rocks to England for analysis.
 Some members of Guy's colony at Cuper's Cove attempted to claim the island thereon against the London and Bristol Company, but without success.
 Despite early knowledge that the island had at least some mining potential, the information was ultimately not used.
 The heavy rocks of Bell Island were historically mined on a limited scale, but only for use as ship ballast or for the manufacture of killicks, a Newfoundland-type anchor made of wood and stone.
 It was not until about the year 1819 that a small-scale iron ore mining operation was first reported (near Back Cove), albeit presumably briefly and without much success.

 From the early 17th century, Bell Island, part of the so-called English coast of Newfoundland, was a seasonal base and thus non-permanent settlement for fishermen mainly from England, Ireland and the Channel Islands.
 In the 1670s and 1680s, it was a base for fishermen from Dartmouth, a harbour town in England's West Country.
 In the fishing season of 1681, for example, there were two ships and 26 boats that together accounted for a crew of 130 men.